Hildebrand Law, P.C. mobile logo

 Finding that the Arbitrator was within the bounds of his authority in issuing the Arbitration Award, the Court of Appeals affirmed the Superior Court and ruled in favor of Mother.

 If you have questions about appealing an arbitration award in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.